Places to Visit

 Guildford is lucky to have several National Trust properties on its doorstep.
-Literally on the edge of the town is Dapdune Wharf telling the story of the Wey Navigation, one if the earliest commercial canal systems in the country.
+Literally on the edge of the town is Dapdune Wharf telling the story of the Wey Navigation, one of the earliest commercial canal systems in the country.
 Just outside the town is Clandon House, the seat of the local aristocracy.
-Just down the road is another 18th century mansion, Hatchlands
+Just down the road is another 18th century mansion, Hatchlands.

 All of these sites and indeed the town itself are set in the North Downs (also known as the Surrey Hills area of outstanding natural beauty).
-There are numourous villages worth exploring of which Shere is the most famous.
+There are numerous villages worth exploring of which Shere is the most famous.
 In the nineteenth century this area became popular with artists and writers and Surrey is one of the best places to discover architecture from the Arts and Crafts movement.
 One of the artists from this movement was G.F.
-Watts who home and Gallery is now an artists village in Compton.
+Watts who home and gallery is now an artists village in Compton.
+See Watts Gallery.